dubeyayushi/dubeyayushi/README.md

 <div style="float: left; margin-right: 20px;">

-  🎓 Currently a sophomore, pursuing B.Tech in Artificial Intelligence and Machine Learning from Indira Gandhi Delhi Technical University for Women.
+  🎓 Currently a pre-final year student, pursuing B.Tech in Artificial Intelligence and Machine Learning from Indira Gandhi Delhi Technical University for Women.

   🌱 I'm constantly learning and exploring new technologies.